ckcmdp/test-app/README.md

 # README
 After starting the rails server, please use these endpoints to test the API working

+Update the credentials and token as per the local development credentials

 curl -X POST http://localhost:3000/api/login -d "email=member2@gmail.com&password=Chandan"

 ## Register API